 You need enough time to completely finish the project or else unwanted items will slowly creep back in.
 It’s not just editing and organizing, you may also need to run out and purchase an organizational product or make a donation drop for the items you no longer want.

 This is one of our favorite organization tips.
-It is very important in all homes, but especially in small spaces.
-Creating white space allows your eyes a rest, creates a sense of calm and ensures easy access to items.
+It’s very important in all homes, but especially in small spaces.
+Creating white space gives your eyes a rest, creates a sense of calm, and ensures easy access to items.
 So resist the urge to fill a closet or shelving to capacity and aim for ruthless editing.
 If there’s plenty of space to grab an item and easily put it away, you’ll be more likely to put it back in the correct spot and not just shove it where it fits.

-Re-organize your space anytime you experience a major life change.
+4. Re-organize your space anytime you experience a major life change

-Involve everyone who lives in the home from the beginning and ask for their input.
+5. Involve everyone who lives in the home from the beginning and ask for their input

 The more invested they are in the project, the more likely they will maintain the organization.
 Also, realize that being organized means something different to everyone.
 Just like life, it’s about compromise so everyone feels comfortable at home.
 But there’s no reason you can’t go full Martha Stewart on your underwear or personal bathroom drawer!

-Utilize out-of-the-way shelving and storage spots to store seasonal decorations and items.
+6. Utilize out-of-the-way shelving and storage spots to store seasonal decorations and items

 Transparent bins with lids are the perfect option so you can quickly see what’s inside and stack a few to take advantage of vertical storage.
 One of the most important organizational tips we can give is to always recommend labeling long-term storage bins.

 For many, fall is an opportunity to get cozy at home and entertain.
-That means that spaces like kitchens, pantries, bar carts and guest rooms are seeing a lot of love.
-Schedule some time during the summer to fall transition to touch-up these spaces.
+That means that spaces like kitchens, pantries, bar carts, and guest rooms are seeing a lot of love.
+Schedule some time to touch up these spaces.
 Maybe move the margarita glasses and pool towels to the back of the shelf or long-term storage to give the red wine glasses and throw blankets some extra room.

-Everyone should have a bin or bag within easy reach for no longer needed items.
+9. Everyone should have a bin or bag within easy reach for no longer needed items

 This post was originally published on August 20, 2019, and has since been updated.